mnyethecyberguy/storm/docs/blog/posts/zt-overview.md

 ## Defining the Zero Trust Protect Surface

-A Protect Surface is the area or portion of an organization’s technology environment that the Zero Trust policy implementation protects.
+A Protect Surface[^6] is the area or portion of an organization’s technology environment that the Zero Trust policy implementation protects.
 Protect Surfaces consist of Data, Applications, Assets, and Services (DAAS), that is, one or more DAAS elements.
 Instead of focusing on attack surface, which is an outside in view, this is an inside out view where we start with what we need to protect.
 Essentially shrinking the attack surface down orders of magnitude to something very small and easily known.

 Sometimes its easy to discover the data elements and assets, but then how do we actually apply the security controls in a way that makes sense to protect what is important?
 That is where the business information system concept comes in and we can group related elements together.
 Sometimes there are services that actually service several protect surfaces, e.g. DNS, DHCP, AD, NTP, that can form a protect surface on their own but, we may have an application and a database that go together and they are in their own segment, and they form a business information system.